mohammadammash/ask_the_expert/README.md

 - I want to change the language of my app so that I can use it freely.
 - I want to change the theme to dark so that I use it comfortably at night.
-- I want to remove appointments that I wouldn't be able to attend anymore so that I wouldn't miss the appointment.
+- I want to receive notifications about booked or removed appointments with me

 #### &nbsp; &nbsp; &nbsp; As a Novice:

 - I want to book appointments with available experts close to me within same field so I can learn and ask questions about my field.
-- I want to chat with experts so that I can make sure that my appointment will benefits me as much as possible or to recheck whether he/she will be available again.
+- I want to have a live chat with experts so that I can make sure that my appointment will benefits me as much as possible or to recheck whether he/she will be available again.
 - I want to view the leaderboard and visualize the top experts, so If I viewed this expert available would instantly book with him/her.

 #### &nbsp; &nbsp; &nbsp; As an Expert:

 - I want to set availability to online so that I can gain scores and be on the top of the leaderboard.
-- I want to intiate and chat with novices so I can get more points and help novices reach their answers
+- I want to have a live chat with novices so I can get more points and help novices reach their answers
 - I want to view the leaderboard and visualize the top experts, so I can try to reach the top and view the difference score.
+- I want to turn my availability into offline, remove all reserved appointments and notify novices about appointments cancelation.

 #### &nbsp; &nbsp; &nbsp; As an Admin: